 Later this year, Instagram is also adding a new Shop tab in the navigation bar, allowing access in just one tap, rather than via the Explore tab.

 With more users looking to shop online amid the COVID-19 lockdowns, the arrival of these new options could spark a significant re-think in approach for Instagram marketers.

 Instagram could become an the online shopping destination to rival Amazon.
-The platform already has the audience, and the aspirational user base, people already come to Instagram to stay connected with the latest trends.
+The platform already has the audience and the aspirational user base, and people already come to Instagram to stay connected with the latest trends.